 The key objectives to tackle in these weeks:

 Week 5 (Or After Countertops):

-Once the floor and countertop have been installed, you can move on to the backsplash, grout or paint as needed, and finally, get your appliances and fixtures in place.
-Here are some of the main items for kitchen remodel week 5 agenda:
+Once the floor and countertop have been installed, you can move on to the backsplash, grout, or paint as needed, and finally, get your appliances and fixtures in place.
+Here are some of the main items for the kitchen remodel week 5 agenda:

 - Tile and backsplash installation

 - Grout, sealants, and coats of paint